rapidsai/raft/DEVELOPER_GUIDE.md

 ## CUDA-Free Usage

 Some applications may wish to use specific CPU-only RAFT components in builds where nvcc and CUDA headers are unavailable.
-To facilitate this use case, the build system offers the `DISABLE_CUDA` CMake option.
-By default, this is set to `OFF`, which defines the `RAFT_ENABLE_CUDA` identifier during compilation.
+To facilitate this use case, the build system offers the `DISABLE_CUDA` CMake option, which will define the `RAFT_DISABLE_CUDA` identifier during compilation if set.
+By default, this is set to `OFF`.

 Based on this identifier, the constexpr boolean `raft::CUDA_ENABLED` is defined in `raft/core/device_support.hpp`, which can in turn be used to conditionally provide CUDA-free alternatives for some RAFT components.